Meet The Team

 Trustee

-Barry is currently Group Finance Director at Aggreko, the global leader in temporary power generation, which has revenues of £1.8bn and operates in 80 countries worldwide.
-He has 25 years’ experience in international finance and is member of the Institute of Chartered Accountants of Scotland (ICAS) where he sits on the Policy Leadership Board, the body responsible for providing strategic direction, oversight and challenge to the policy work undertaken by ICAS.
+Barry is currently Group Finance Director at Aggreko, the global leader in temporary power generation, which has revenues of around $3bn and operates in 80 countries worldwide.
+He has over 25 years’ experience in international finance and is member of the Institute of Chartered Accountants of Scotland (ICAS) where he sits on the Policy Leadership Board, the body responsible for providing strategic direction, oversight and challenge to the policy work undertaken by ICAS.
 Read more

 Barry is committed to trying to use his skillset to improve the lives of people in the local community and on a voluntary basis is Vice-Chairman and a Director of Strathleven Regeneration C.I.C, a vehicle established to support the regeneration of an area of Dumbarton impacted by the closure of the J&B Bottling plant which impacted some 470 people.
 The work of this company, which has senior level Board presence from both the public and private sector, has led to around £100m of investment, the creation of over 700 jobs and the building over 350 homes.
 Barry lives in Glasgow with his wife and three daughters and is a keen runner and footballer.